 The seven trumpets divide into two sections.
 Trumpets one to four are described in 8:6-12.
-Then 8:13 contains an introduction to the remaining trumpet, and a lot more happens when they are blown than took place under trumpets one to four.
+Then 8:13 contains an introduction to the remaining trumpets, and a lot more happens when they are blown than took place under trumpets one to four.
 Trumpets five, six and seven are each said to bring woe, and since trumpet seven is concerned with the Day of Judgement (11:15) we should not be surprised that it is connected to a woe.

 The first four trumpets describe the outpouring of various divine judgements on the earth, sea, creatures and cosmic bodies, with each of the judgements affecting one third.
 Although these judgements are serious and affect a lot of people, as well as other daily circumstances, they are not yet the full judgement that will occur when the seventh trumpet is blown.
-So the trumpets are reminders that greater judgement is coming.
+So these four trumpets are reminders that greater judgement is coming.